codacy/codacy-coverage-reporter/docs/alternative-ways-of-running-coverage-reporter.md

 ## Bash script (recommended) {: id="bash-script"}

-The recommended way to run Codacy Coverage Reporter is using a self-contained script that automatically downloads and runs the most recent version of Codacy Coverage Reporter:
+The recommended way to run the Codacy Coverage Reporter is by using the [self-contained bash script `get.sh`](https://github.com/codacy/codacy-coverage-reporter/blob/master/get.sh) that automatically downloads and runs the most recent version of the Codacy Coverage Reporter:

 -   On Ubuntu, run: